ShrutiSharma12/webdriverIO/README.md

-	allure-results - contains all step related results Screenshots - captures screenshot after execution of each step defination package.json - all required dependencies wdio.conf.js - all configuration items
+	allure-results - contains all step related results Screenshots - captures screenshot after execution of each step defination package.json - all required dependencies wdio.conf.js - all configuration item

 ## How to run: